DiptarshiC/CSCI_5229_HW2/README.md

 ## Key Bindings to interact with the Animation

+The parameters on which the Lorenz descriptor changes are S, B and R by the equation

+dx/dt = S * (y - x)

+dy/dt = x * (R - z) - y

+dz/dt = x*y - B*z

+So, to change S B and R, the corresponding keys are as follows:

 | Key | Effect |
 | ---- |---- |
 | s | Increases S |